airomem/airomem/README.md

 [Wiki](https://github.com/jarekratajski/airomem/wiki)

 # Release  notes
+## Version 1.2.0
+Works with java 11 or later

 ## Version 1.1.1
 Changed to use file  sync always.
 It is slower but safer on some environments.